reinteractive-open/installfest_guides/source/guides/installfest/understanding_migrations.md

 Success!
 Our spec now passes, but we've still got a little work to do.
 There's some code duplication there that we can fix.
 Instead of both the `index` and `show` actions both using the code `where(published: true)` we'd like to move that into a method.
-Since it's database query we can use an [ActiveRecord scope](http://guides.rubyonrails.org/active_record_querying.html#scopes) to limit what is being returned to only the published posts.
+Since it's a database query we can use an [ActiveRecord scope](http://guides.rubyonrails.org/active_record_querying.html#scopes) to limit what is being returned to only the published posts.
 Open `app/models/post.rb` and update it to look like:

 ```ruby
 class Post < ApplicationRecord
   has_many :comments

   validates_presence_of :body, :title